alpine-sec/funify/README.md

 - [x] Classify files by file extension
 - [ ] Extract statistics from the decompressed files of a disk image and count.
 - [ ] Initial analysis of suspicious files with macros, PDFs, emails, lnk, etc.
-- [ ] classification of suspicious files.
+- [ ] Classification of suspicious files.
-- [ ] recover deleted files.
+- [ ] Recover deleted files.